Are push notifications good for a website’s SEO?

 New users vs. returning users

 Another engagement metric that Google considers for SEO is the new users vs. returning users.

 When you send a push notification, it engages your existing users.
 Therefore, every push update adds more returning users to your website analytics.

 Through Google Analytics, you can check your new vs returning users.
 Once you monitor your new vs retiring visitors percentage and achieve a stable reading, keep that percentage as your ideal reference.

-Therefore, to achieve better results, push notifications contribute to a healthy score for new vs. returning users percentage.
+Therefore, to achieve better results, notifications contribute to a healthy score for new vs. returning users percentage.

 Also, keeping your customers engaged from time to time can result in increased comments on blogs, posts, etc. which is again a parameter that Google uses for SEO benefits.

-A well-crafted push notification can improve your search engine result rankings.
+A well-crafted notification can improve your search engine result rankings.
 When it comes to SEO benefits by using push notifications, it is clear that push notifications affect Google ranking factors in some way or the other.
 And the change in these ranking metrics is what impacts the SEO.